ryanmaclean/Nissan-Infiniti-Divx-Converter/README.md

-# Divx Converter for Nissan abd Infiniti Navs
+# Divx Converter for Nissan and Infiniti Navs
 Quick and dirty python script to convert files downloaded from the internet to a Divx format that conforms to the Nissan/Infiniti Nav specifications

 ## The Specifications